knative/docs/docs/eventing/getting-started.md

 END
 ```

-2. Paste into your terminal window.

 Take notice of the attributes of the `Filter`.
 Every valid `CloudEvent` has attributes named `Type` and `Source`.
 Triggers allow you to specify interest in specific `CloudEvents` by matching the `CloudEvent's` `Type` and `Source`.
 Here, the command searches for all `CloudEvents` of type `foo`, regardless of their `Source`.

-Add another `Trigger` to send events to `bar`:
+2. To add another `Trigger` to send events to `bar`, enter the following command:

-1. Copy the following code:

 ```sh
 kubectl -n default apply -f - << END